-Sometimes, the tool is distributed under different names, such as "CorelDRAW Graphics Suite X3", "CorelDRAW Graphics Suite X4", "CorelDRAW Graphics Suite X4 - Capture".
-According to the information on our website the most popular versions of this software are: 19.1, 18.1 and 17.0.
-This software has been scanned by our built-in antivirus system, the analysis shows that this tool is safe.
+Sometimes, the tool is distributed under various names, such as "CorelDRAW Graphics Suite X3", "CorelDRAW Graphics Suite X4", "CorelDRAW Graphics Suite X4 - Capture".

 my system works off a D drive as C is an ssd designated for windows... coral does things like this same as gimp.....